-According to this week’s agenda, council will “Discuss and participate in Fiscal Year 2018-2019 Visioning Workshop, topics discussed may or may not include or be limited to: growth, quality of life, economic development policies, transportation, community partners, outreach, future infrastructure and facility needs, beautification and community enhancement, enhancement of core services including future staffing and personnel needs, flood mitigation strategies, and provide direction to Staff.”
+According to this week’s agenda, the council will “Discuss and participate in Fiscal Year 2018-2019 Visioning Workshop, topics discussed may or may not include or be limited to growth, quality of life, economic development policies, transportation, community partners, outreach, future infrastructure, and facility needs, beautification and community enhancement, enhancement of core services including future staffing and personnel needs, flood mitigation strategies, and provide direction to Staff.”

 As of August 31, 2016, the City of San Marcos had a TAX SUPPORTED DEBT of $351,197,318 and REVENUE SUPPORTED DEBT of $37,831,732, for an overall total debt of $389,029,050.
 Read more…

 The $389,029,050 debt includes the city’s total debt incurred BEFORE August 31, 2016.

 Here is a partial list1 of what the above amount of $389,029,050 does not cover;

 - March 20, 2017: The purchase of 50 additional acres of green space of Purgatory Creek for $632,000;

 - May 1, 2017: San Marcos City Council To Sell City Bonds totaling $7,407,660 million;

 - May 10, 2017: Voter approved bonds, May 2017 totaling $31.5 million;